Sync data

 This node’s output includes two entries: User_portraits.520230740_out (added by default) and User_portraits.ods_user_info_d_2oss_spark (added manually).
 Both follow the workspacename.nodename format.

-5. After the configuration is complete, click the Save icon in the toolbar.
+5. After the configuration is complete, click the Save icon on the toolbar.

 Create Spark external tables to load OSS data

-After syncing data to your private OSS data source using offline integration tasks, create the ods_raw_log_d_spark and ods_user_info_d_spark tables using Spark SQL’s create syntax.
-Use the LOCATION clause to access user information and log files in OSS for subsequent data transformation.
+After syncing data to your private OSS data source, create the ods_raw_log_d_spark and ods_user_info_d_spark tables by using Spark SQL create syntax.
+Use the LOCATION clause to point to user information and log files in OSS for subsequent data transformation.

 Configure the ods_raw_log_d_spark node